Exabyte-io/documentation/docs/methods/pseudopotential/actions.md

 ## Set Information Fields

 Next all the necessary categorization information about the new pseudopotential being uploaded shall be specified from the list of drop-down menus in the resulting dialog.
-An example of this dialog's appearance is shown below.
+An example of this dialog's appearance is shown below:

  <img src="/images/pp-upload.png"/>